ssbc/ssb-ahoy/README.md

 We can't seem to easily quit out of it and launch pour own e.g. patchbay, using that electron... which would seem more ideal.
 Currently just hacking it so that `app.quit()` is not called, and patchbay uses ahoy's electron ...

-- [ ] detect if an identity exists already and is well set up?
+- [ ] skip ssb-ahoy if already "set up"
+  - [x] check I have a name
+  - [ ] check I have an image
+  - [ ] check I'm following people / have content?
+  - [ ] check I'm being replicated (later after peer-invites)
-- [ ] gets you set up with a name + image before setting sail
+- [ ] set your name / image
 - [x] lets you follow peers on a local network
 - [x] shows you progress of replication and indexing
 - [x] let's your quit out and try jumping to the next app!
 - [x] de-dups any double ups from developers adding plugins which ssb-ahoy is already using
-- [ ] names next to the local peers keys ?!
 - [ ] _ANY_ UI design + css !

 Bonus:
+- [ ] names next to the local peers keys
+  - note that `lib/get-name` only looks for more recent self-set name. any more requires indexes
 - [ ] only provide (next) button if know (based on `ssb-ebt` data) have all the data for all the feeds
 - [ ] split the replication into multiple stages?